 George Graham, Commissioner of the General Land Office, attributed the lack of public surveys in 1827 to the persistence of rival land claims.
 Graham to Thomas Disney, 1 October 1827, in Clarence Edwin Carter, ed.
 The territorial papers of the United States.
 Volume XXIII.
 The territory of Florida 1824-1828 (Washington 1958) 923.

 W. A. Whitehead to Robert Butler, Surveyor General of Florida, 24 January 1831, in Clarence Edwin Carter, ed.
 The territorial papers of the United States.
 Volume XXIV.
 The territory of Florida 1828-1834 (Washington 1959) 497.

 William A. Whitehead, Notices of Key West for John Rodman Esq.
-St. Augustine, written December 1835, fol.
-3b.
-Florida Miscellaneous Manuscripts Collection, P. K. Yonge Library of Florida History, Special Collections, George A. Smathers Libraries, University of Florida.
+St. Augustine, written December 1835, 3b, manuscript copy in Florida Miscellaneous Manuscripts Collection, P. K. Yonge Library of Florida History, Special Collections, George A. Smathers Libraries, University of Florida.
 The text was printed in Rember W. Patrick, ed.
 “William Adee Whitehead’s description of Key West,” Tequesta: The journal of the Historical Association of Southern Florida 1:12 (1952) (61-73) 65.